“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 likoma island malawi

-Covered in Baobabs and tall golden grass, the island of Likoma is an absolutely unique gem, its pristine waters and golden sandy beaches make it a leisurely off-the-beaten-path destination.
-The island is very tiny and about 9,000 people live on it, scattered a bit everywhere around the island.
+Covered in Baobabs and tall golden grass, the island of Likoma is an absolutely unique gem; its pristine waters and golden sandy beaches make it a leisurely off-the-beaten-path destination.
+The island is very small, with about 9,000 people scattered across it.

 The village of Nkwazi is the only place where to find shops, very small ones with basic stocks.
 There are also two budget rest houses in town and a couple of bars.

-The lodges are always beachfront, a total of X sparse around all the different corners of the island.
+The lodges are always beachfront, a total of X, scattered across the different corners of the island.
 The two budget options are the Mango Drift (30$ double chalet with shared bathroom – 5$ per person for camping) and the Ulysa Bay Lodge (45k Kwatcha).

-Mango Drift is set in a stunning location but is poorly managed, especially the bar/restaurant.
-They have free-to-use and well-maintained kayaks, soups, and snorkeling gear.
-A diving center is annexed, check our article about diving in Malawi.
+Mango Drift is set in a stunning location, but is poorly managed, especially the bar/restaurant.
+They offer free-to-use, well-maintained kayaks, soups, and snorkeling gear.
+A diving center is annexed; check our article about diving in Malawi.

 Likoma can be reached by plane from Mzuzu or Lilongwe (150/200$ return with Ulendo) or by boat via the Ilala Ferry (once a week) or the Mozambican boat Chambo (twice a week).